dimajix/flowman/docs/spec/module.md

   - spark.hadoop.fs.s3a.proxy.password=
 ```

 As you can see, each property has to be specified as `key=value`.
-Configuration properties are
+Configuration properties are evaluated in the order
-evaluated in the order they are specified within a single file.
+they are specified within a single file.

 All Spark config properties are passed to Spark when the Spark session is created.
-As you can
+As you can also see, you can use
-also see, you can use [*expression evaluation*](expressions.md) in the values.
-It is not possible to use
-expressions for the keys
+[*expression evaluation*](expressions.md) in the values.
+It is not possible to use expressions for the keys.

 ### `environment` Section

-The `environment` section contains key-value-pairs which can be accessed via [*expression
+The `environment` section contains key-value-pairs which can be accessed via [*expression evaluation*](expressions.md)
-evaluation*](expressions.md) in almost any value definition in the specification files.
-A
-typical `environment`section may look as follows
+in almost any value definition in the specification files.
+A typical `environment`section may look as follows
 ```
 environment:
   - start_year=2007
   - end_year=2014
   - export_location=hdfs://export/weather-data
 ```
-All values specified in the environment can be overriden either by [profiles](profiles.md) or
+All values specified in the environment can be overriden either by [profiles](profiles.md) or by explicitly setting
-by explicitly setting them as property definitions on the [command line](../cli/flowexec.md)
+them as property definitions on the [command line](../cli/flowexec.md).

+Note the difference between `environment` and `config`.
+While the first provides user defined variables to be used
+as placeholders in the specification, all entries in `config` impact the execution and are used either directly by
+Flowman or by its underlying libraries like Hadoop or Spark.

 ### `profiles` Section